maxwellbrenner/TheOddsAPI-Interfacing/README.md

 This program interfaces with `TheOddsAPI` to retrieve closing lines for UFC fights, covering events from `June 6, 2020` onward – the first date `TheOddsAPI` began archiving UFC `head-to-head` odds.

 It’s also possible to configure the program to retrieve odds data over the period leading up to each fight.
-This approach provides a detailed view of betting trends and allows for analysis of pre-fight market fluctuation.
+This approach provides a detailed view of betting trends and allows for analysis of pre-fight market fluctuation, though it requires significantly more API tokens.

 1. **Load Event Master List**: It begins by loading an existing `cleaned_event_masterlist.csv` file.
 This file contains a historical list of UFC event dates, which are essential for cross-referencing with TheOddsAPI data.